 4. DIY Artwork Showcase

 If you have an extra clipboard that’s currently not in use, place it along the wall of your kids’ room.
-Encourage them to clip their favourite pieces of artwork up on the clipboard and take it down as they wish.
+Encourage them to clip their favorite pieces of artwork up on the clipboard and take it down as they wish.
 If you wanted to feature your kids’ artwork or of your niece’s, nephew’s, or of other young ones in your family, this is one of the best ways of doing it.
 It’s not just something that will make you happy, but it will make them proud too.
-I have used this great frame from Kmart and use our 2 personalised name labels (5cm size) to frame my children’s art work.
+I have used a great frame from Kmart and use our 2 personalised name labels (5cm size) to frame my children’s art work.
 These are a great addition and it means you can update as you need to.

-5. Store Them Outside
+5. Store The Toys Outside